 Restaurants open for dinner at 7:30–occasionally 7.
 They’ll really start to fill up around 8:30-9.

 We go into this and many more Italian dining habits in our guide to eating in Italy!

 If you want to eat at a particular restaurant, especially in a major city like Rome, make reservations!

 Your hotel concierge can help with this if you like, but many restaurants have an online reservation option as well.

 Acqua naturale is flat, and acqua gassata is carbonated.

 They’re both generally the same price and will come in a bottle.

-You can also usually request a “grande” or big water, which is typically one liter to share amongst the table.
+You can also usually request an acqua grande, or big water, which is typically one liter to share amongst the table.